 The roads allow access to a majority of the ranch.
 Most of the mountain roads are traveled by a Polaris Ranger while the roads along the flats are good for a vehicle.

 A metal barndominium was built in 2014 and added to in 2021.
 The living quarters include 4 bedrooms with 12 beds and 3 bathrooms.
 The kitchen/dining room is set up great with tall ceilings.
-A metal shade awning spans 80 x 14 feet.
+A metal shade awning spans 80 x 14 feet and holds 20 solar panels that power the cabin with a 6,500 watt inverter and 30,000 kwh battery storage.
 The facilities are clean and well kept.
 Equipment includes Polaris Ranger Crew, 20' storage container, 25kw quiet diesel generator, 13,000 watt generator, 500 gallon propane tank, 500 gallon diesel tank and 500 gasoline tank.
 Electricity is along the East side of the ranch with a perfect site for a house.

 The views are vast in every direction.
 The Guadalupe Peak is to the North and is the tallest peak in Texas at 8,750 feet.
 To the West are the Sierra Diablos and to the South are the Apache Mountains.
 The sunrise and sunsets are stunning.